sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Add Column Advanced
 ----------------------------------------

-Below is a sample workflow which contains Add Column Advanced processor in Fire Insights.
+Below is a sample workflow which contains Add Column Advanced processor in Sparkflows.
 It demonstrates usage of Add Column Advanced node to add new columns with Current Date, Current Time, String Constant and Integer Column values.
 Multiple columns can be added in single go.

 It does the following processing of data: